-which is {\em formally}, but not substantially, equal to the corresponding expression of the Einstein--Hilbert action--integral of standard GR.
-Then, to the limit $e^{\alpha(x)}\rightarrow 1$, $\bar\lambda\,\sigma_0^4/4$, if not canceled by other terms, gives an improper contribution to the cosmological constant.
+which is {\em formally}, but not substantially, equal to the corresponding expression for the Einstein--Hilbert action--integral of standard GR.
+Then, to the limit $e^{\alpha(x)}\rightarrow 1$, the term proportional to $\bar\lambda\,\sigma_0^4/4$, if it is not canceled by other terms, gives an improper contribution to the cosmological constant.

-Thus, the conformal--invariant action integral $A^{(\sigma)}$ grounded on the Riemann manifold takes the form of a non--conformal--invariant action integral $\tilde A^{(\sigma_0)}$, for gravity and vacuum, grounded on the Cartan manifold.
+Thus, the conformal--invariant action integral $A^{(\sigma)}$ grounded in the Riemann manifold takes the form of a non--conformal--invariant action integral $\hat A^{(\sigma_0)}$, for gravity and vacuum, grounded on the Cartan manifold.
 Note that choosing the positive sign for $\sigma_0$ is formally equivalent to assuming the spontaneous breakdown of conformal symmetry, in such a way that the degree of freedom of the ghost scalar field is incorporated into the determinant of the fundamental tensor on the Cartan manifold.
-We have therefore the following remarkable result (already known to Schwinger, 1969):
+We therefore have the following remarkable result: